 Buffered Creating (Kre-Alkalyn)

 This is also known as Buffered Creatine.
 The buffer is actually sodium bicarbonate, more commonly known as baking soda.
 The marketing claim for buffered creatine is that you don't have to take as high dosages as regular monohydrate because more of the product will pass through the stomach and GI tract through less degradation.
 Unfortunately, Kre-Alkalyn is negated by stomach acid and turns into a basic creatine molecule.

 The claim that regular creatine monohydrate needs to be buffered in order to prevent it from breaking down into creatinine with the body is inaccurate.
 High acidity environments, like in your stomach, will actually slow the conversion of creatine to creatinine.
 So once you take creatine there will be very little degradation.

 This makes Kre-Alkalyn no more effective than regular creatine monohydrate.
 In fact, one study even showed Kre-Alkalyn less LESS effective at promoting changes in muscle creatine content than regular creatine monohydrate.
-This was body at the recommend lower dose for Kre-Alkalyn as well as an equivalent dose of monohydrate.
 This is a little disappointing when you consider it is also more expensive.

 I know you are probably thinking, "You made me read all that just to recommend boring creatine monohydrate?"
 Well, now you know the truth behind all the fancy claims of each product.